MicrosoftDocs/cloud-adoption-framework/docs/security/security-top-10.md

  - 3rd Party MFA Solution

 > [!Note]
-> Text Message based MFA is now relatively inexpensive for attackers to bypass, so focus on passwordless & stronger MFA
+> Text Message based MFA is now relatively inexpensive for attackers to bypass, so focus on passwordless & stronger MFA.

-Also see the Azure Security Benchmark [ID-4: Use strong authentication controls for all Azure Active Directory based access](https://docs.microsoft.com/azure/security/benchmarks/security-controls-v2-identity-management#id-4-use-strong-authentication-controls-for-all-azure-active-directory-based-access)
+Also see the Azure Security Benchmark [ID-4: Use strong authentication controls for all Azure Active Directory based access](https://docs.microsoft.com/azure/security/benchmarks/security-controls-v2-identity-management#id-4-use-strong-authentication-controls-for-all-azure-active-directory-based-access).

-## 7. Technology: Integrate Native Firewall & Network Security
+## 7. Technology: Integrate native firewall and network security

 *Simplify protection of systems and data against network attacks.*